katyukha/odoo-helper-scripts/README.md

 This script collection is designed to simplify life of addons developer.
 This project ***is not*** designed, to install and configure production ready Odoo instances, unless you know what you do!

-For production-ready installations take a look at [crnd-deploy](http://github.com/crnd-inc/crnd-deploy) project - just a single command allows you to get production-ready odoo instance with configured [PostgreSQL](https://www.postgresql.org/) and [Nginx](https://nginx.org/).
+For **production-ready** installations take a look at [crnd-deploy](http://github.com/crnd-inc/crnd-deploy) project - just a single command allows you to get production-ready odoo instance with configured [PostgreSQL](https://www.postgresql.org/) and [Nginx](https://nginx.org/).

-Also take a look at [Yodoo Cockpit](https://crnd.pro/yodoo-cockpit) project, and discover the easiest way to manage your production Odoo installations.
+Also take a look at [Yodoo Cockpit](https://crnd.pro/yodoo-cockpit) project, and discover the easiest way to manage your production Odoo installations with automated billing and support of custom addons.

 [![Yodoo Cockpit](https://crnd.pro/web/image/18846/banner_2_4_gif_animation_cut.gif)](https://crnd.pro/yodoo-cockpit)